niaiko/hackernews/README.md

 - Use a middleware for authentication whenever applicable
 - Validate the data received whenever possible
 - Please output logs to the console (you can use [winston](https://github.com/winstonjs/winston) for example)
+- Seed the database with dummy users (optional)